gis-ops/wordpress-markdown-git/README.md

-# WordPress Plugin - Documents from Git
+# WordPress Plugin - Publish Documents from Git

-This WordPress Plugin lets you easily publish, collaborate on and version control your \[**Markdown**\] documents directly from your favorite remote Git platform.
+This WordPress Plugin lets you easily publish, collaborate on and version control your \[**Markdown**\] documents directly from your favorite remote Git platform, even if it's self-hosted.

 The advantages are: